Cameroon

 In 2022, the proportion of the rural population served with at least basic sanitation for Cameroon was 21.7 %.
 Proportion of rural population served with at least basic sanitation of Cameroon fell gradually from 24.5% in 2000 to 21.7 % in 2022, an absolute change of 2.8 pp decrease.

-Cameroon – proportion of population served with at least basic sanitation: A Global Perspective
+Cameroon – Proportion of population served with at least basic sanitation: A Global Perspective

 Cameroon- Proportion of the rural population with at least basic sanitation services: A Global Perspective